OWASP Top 10 and Snort Rule Creation

 )

-For this second rule, which is the one I used to explain the format of snort rules.
+For this second rule, which I used to explain the format of Snort rules.

-It looks at the specific URL and finds content inside that URL that matches a “../.”
+It examines the specific URL and finds content within it that matches “../.”

 alert TCP any any -> any 80 (\